Izzexy/Project_Chess/README.md

 # How to open or run?

-To open project in VisualStudio run /chess_project.sln file To execute program at current version run /chess_project.exe
+To open project in VisualStudio run /chess_project.sln

+To execute program at current version run /chess_project.exe